intj-t/intj-t/README.md

 <a href="https://www.sphinxlogic.org/Jonathan Chapman Moore FRSA.docx">Word Document</a>

+<a href="https://www.sphinxlogic.org/The Million Dollar Equation.docx">The Million Dollar Equation</a>

 Twitter, LinkedIn and Facebook are ego networks Github is an musae network

 <a href="https://snap.stanford.edu/">Stanford SNAP</a>